Terms & Conditions

 15. Investment services

-advise you on investments generally, but not recommend a particular investment or type of investment;
+advise you on investments generally, but not recommend an investment or type of investment;

 advise you in connection with the disposal of an investment, other than your rights in a pension policy or scheme;